treeverse/lakeFS/docs/understand/data-structure.md

 Since lakeFS manages immutable data, objects are not saved using their logical name - these might get overwritten, violating the immutability guarantee.
 This means that when you upload a csv file called `allstar_games_stats.csv` to branch main, lakeFS will generate a random physical address under the `data/` prefix and upload it to there.
 Mapping from a path to an object changes as you upload, commit, and merge on lakeFS.
-When updating an object, lakeFS will create a new physical address for that version preserving other versions of that object. lakeFS will link between the objects logical address and physical address and store that relation under the given commit metadata (range and meta-range)
+When updating an object, lakeFS will create a new physical address for that version preserving other versions of that object. lakeFS will link between the object's logical address and its physical address - and store that relation under the given commit metadata (range and meta-range)

 lakeFS uses its object store immutably i.e. anything uploaded is never changed or overridden (Refer to [GC](../howto/garbage-collection/index.md) for explanation on how and when lakeFS actually deletes data from the storage).
 To find data, lakeFS uses the logical address e.g. `lakefs://my-repo/main/allstar_games_stats.csv`, indicating a repository and branch.
 Graveler, the objects and versioning component, searches in several places in the following order: